-I declare under penalty of perjury under the law vs of the State of Georgia that the above information is true and correct.
-I understand that false state student conduct. ements made herein could be subject to the code of (Applicant Signature) (Date)
+I declare under penalty of perjury under the laws of the State of Georgia that the above information is true and correct.
+I understand that false statem ents made herein could be subject to the code of student conduct.
+(Applicant Signature) (Date)